ZiadRbai/portfolio/README.md

 [![Foo](https://github.com/ZiadRbai/porfolio/assets/73894693/f9c6bda1-7b2e-4039-8d68-40e801c5a984)](https://teamwiiw.itch.io/secret-assignment)
 <br>
-- Multiplayer Party game on browser.
+- Online Multiplayer Party game on browser.
 - Mafia/Among Us like Gameplay.
 Role Assignement, Voting on the odd one out.<br>
 - Room based lobbies.Up to 9 players.
 Room Host can modify settings.<br>
 - Each Player given a role and a word.
 Spy has to guess the word.<br>